2

 What engineers make $300,000 a year?

-Highly experienced engineers in specialized fields such as petroleum, aerospace, or software engineering can earn $300,000 or more annually, especially with advanced skills, certifications, and leadership roles.
+Highly experienced engineers in specialized fields such as petroleum, aerospace, or software engineering can earn $300,000 or more annually, often with advanced skills, certifications, and leadership roles.
 Entry-level soil engineers typically earn significantly less, with salaries increasing with experience and responsibility but rarely reaching that level early in their careers.

 What are some typical challenges faced by entry level soil engineers in their first year on the job?